-A Music Education Major, to be cleared for the Credential Program, must have met all of the Music Education requirements, including the Music Education Assessment and additional criteria found in the Credential section of this Catalog.
+To be cleared for the credential program, a Music Education major must meet all of the Music Education requirements, including the Music Education Assessment and additional criteria found in the Credential section of this Catalog.

 1. Lower Division Required Courses (24 units)

 MUS 110B Keyboard Musicianship II (1)